-I’m always happy to try new craft supplies and although I have seen similar make-up brushes I decided to give Pink & Main ergonomic brushes a try and to support our crafty companies.
+I’m always happy to try new craft supplies and although I have seen similar make-up brushes I decided to give Pink & Main ergonomic brushes a try.

 These brushes promise a joyful ink blending experience and in this post, I’m sharing my findings…